zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 The [Client](../../../../intl.en-US/Tools and Downloads/Client.md) provides [Tunnel](intl.en-US/User Guide/Data upload and download/Tunnel commands.md) commands for you to use the functions of the original Dship tool.

 Tunnel commands are mainly used to upload data or download data.
-They provide the following functions:

 -   Upload: Supports file or directory\(level-one\) uploading.
 Data can only be uploaded to a single table or table partition each time.
 For partitioned tables, the destination partition must be specified.